Ananya-ux-oss/oop-first-mini-project/README.md

 This is a simple Student Management System made with Java that shows how Object Oriented Programming works with Java.
-With this system, you can make a student object, store information about it, and see how features like inheritance, constructors, static variables, and overriding/overloading work.
+With this system, you can make a student object, store information about it, and see how features like inheritance, constructors, static variables, and overriding and overloading methods work.

 What the project can do(how the project works)